 It’s kinda weird for me to own this.
 I don’t buy plushies much these days, let alone ones based on video game characters, but also because I’m not big on Pokemon.

 Lucario was introduced during Generation IV – Diamond and Pearl.
-The last Pokemon game I played was around 15 years ago, and it was a Generation II one: Crystal.
+The last Pokemon game I played was around 15 years ago, and it was Crystal, a Generation II title.
 Traded a copy of The Legend of Zelda: Ocarina of Time Master Quest for it.
 Never finished it.
 Probably can’t even play it these days because the battery’s likely dead.

 I honestly can’t remember where I heard of Lucario or why I’ve become attached to them despite not being big on Pokemon.
 Probably was all the cute fanart.
 But I couldn’t resist grabbing this one.